MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-troubleshooting.md

 ---
 title: SAP HANA database connector troubleshooting
-description: Provides troubleshooting tips for errors that might occur when using Power Qeury to connect to a SAP HANA database.
+description: Provides troubleshooting tips for errors that might occur when using Power Query to connect to an SAP HANA database.
 author: dougklopfenstein

 ms.service: powerquery